The Last Burden

-The Last Burden is a novel by Upamanyu Chatterjee which portrays life in an Indian middle-class family.
+The Last Burden is a novel by Upamanyu Chatterjee that portrays life in an Indian middle-class family.

 In this novel, he travels the lives of different people constituting a joint family, expertly portraying their emotions, needs and desires.
 This is a portrayal of the financial, social and emotional problems that make people favor an atomic family in contrast to a joint family as was the predominant practise in India.

-The author uses somewhat strong language but definitely makes the readers aware of the actual tensions that exist within the joint family structure.
-It elegantly portrays the decisions and sacrifices made by different people in a family and the frictions and the frustrations thereby.
+The author uses somewhat strong language but makes the readers aware of the actual tensions that exist within the joint family structure.
+It elegantly portrays the decisions and sacrifices made by different people in a family and the frictions and frustrations thereby.
 It also portrays the struggle of the newer generation in order to move into an atomic family structure from a strictly hierarchical joint family structure while struggling to make amends with the darkness of their soul.

-The novel talks about Jamun, a work less young man, his old father, Shyamanand, his dying mother, Urmila, and other members of his family.
-The novel opens at the death bed of Urmila and takes you through the story of this middle-class family.
+The novel talks about Jamun, a workless young man, his old father, Shyamanand, his dying mother, Urmila, and other members of his family.
+The novel opens at the deathbed of Urmila and takes you through the story of this middle-class family.